Diabetes - type 1Type 1 diabetes; Insulin-dependent diabetes; Juvenile diabetes; Diabetes mellitus type 1

 - Eliminate or limit intake of sugar-sweetened beverages including those that contain high fructose corn syrup or sucrose.
 They are bad for your waistline and your heart.

 - Sodium (salt) intake should be limited to 2,300 mg/day or less.
 People with diabetes and high blood pressure may need to restrict sodium even further.
 Reducing sodium can lower blood pressure and decrease the risk of heart disease and heart failure.

 Healthy Weight Control

-Aerobic exercise has significant and particular benefits for people with type 1 diabetes.
+Aerobic activity has significant and particular benefits for people with type 1 diabetes.
 It increases sensitivity to insulin, lowers blood pressure, improves cholesterol levels, and decreases body fat.
-Because glucose levels swing dramatically during workouts, people with type 1 diabetes need to take certain precautions:
+Because glucose levels can swing dramatically during workouts, people with type 1 diabetes need to take certain precautions: